 However, with the right retargeting strategy, Gymshark knows it’s possible to re-engage these visitors at a later date and nudge them down the funnel towards a purchase.

-💡 Pro Tip: The focus of your blog should always be on providing value to your potential customers.
+💡 Key Takeaways: The focus of your blog should always be on providing value to your potential customers.
 It’s okay to mention your products here and there when it fits naturally.
 But remember, nobody wants to read one extended sales pitch after the next.

 Top 3 Posts by Traffic: